alexislours/crcpedia/tables/NpcEquipRule.md

 **Hashed string**: MaskFrequencyWear u8

-**Notes**: Likelyhood of wearing a mask from the PurposeTag during this EquipRule?
+**Notes**: Likelyhood of wearing a mask from the PurposeTag during this EquipRule.
 All 0s

 **Versions**: